josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/CKEditor/Index.md

 This TYPO3 distribution comes with some really useful real world scenario presets.
 It also ships some custom modifications with external plugins and a custom project specific plugin to limit the tables plugin.

-> **Extending/Adopting the CKEditor in TYPO3 is much easier and makes more fun – Try it out!**
+> **Extending/Adopting the CKEditor in TYPO3 is easy and makes fun – Try it out or check out my custom built CKEditor plugins in this TYPO3 distribution!**

 - [Predefined CKEditor presets](#overview-of-shipped-ckeditor-presets)
 - [Additional 3rd party CKEditor plugins](#additional-3rd-party-ckeditor-plugins)